 - Closing of the Final Entries: Wednesday 01 March 2023 (14:00 CET)

 All member Federations will be able to consult and print out their entries at any time during the opening period and will receive a pdf report with a status of their entries 24h before the deadline as well as one pdf confirmation after the closing of the system.

-Final confirmation will have to be made online, via European Athletics online tool, no later than Friday 10 March, at 12:00 (local time).
+Final Confirmations will have to be made online, via European Athletics online tool, no later than Friday 10 March, at 12:00 (local time).

-Withdrawals after final confirmation, have to be submitted, on the official Withdrawal Form, to the TIC.
-If the athlete is entered in another event of the Championships, the reason for the withdrawal has to be specified in detail, its acceptance being the responsibility of the Technical Delegates based on the World Athletics Rules.
+Withdrawals after Final Confirmation have to be submitted on the official Withdrawal Form, to the TIC.
+If the athlete is entered in another event of the Cup, the reason for the withdrawal has to be specified in detail, being its acceptance the responsibility of the Technical Delegate based on the World Athletics Rules.

 In accordance with European Athletics competition regulations (1002.10.) each team’s score shall be determined according to the best performance of its highest finishing athlete in each event and shall be the aggregate of points attributed to those performances according to the International Scoring Tables.
 The team achieving the highest number of points shall be the winner, and so on.

 Any team finishing without a scoring athlete in all 4 (four) events shall not be counted in the teams´ classification.
 (1002.12.)

 The points attributable to the best performance of each athlete in each event shall be combined into individual athletes’ classification list(s).
 (1002.13.)